Intelligent Document Processing

 AI-based platforms support data compliance measures by automatically identifying and redacting personally identifiable information (PII) from documents, ensuring compliance with data protection regulations.
 It can assist in handling subject access requests, identifying sensitive data, and managing data privacy risks.

 It also aids in managing consent data by analyzing and extracting consent-related information from consent forms or privacy policies.
+It also aids in managing consent data by analyzing and extracting consent-related information from consent forms, consent management software or privacy policies.

 4. Risk identification and mitigation